peanutshawny/league-of-dashboards/README.md

-# lol-player-database
+# lol-player-dashboard
 Applying data modeling in MySQL to build an ETL pipeline from the Riot API, resulting in a database that can be used as a means of improving one's own gameplay.

-## Riot API extract
-I first extracted match, champion, player, and item data from the Riot API with the list of summoner IDs.
+The database is then connected to a Dash app where queries from the database can be visualized in an interative way

 ## Sample queries